 SCAMwatch has issued a previous radar on energy scams:

 The Australian Government offers genuine rebates for the installation of solar panels and individual states and territories may also offer ongoing feed-in tariff programs.
-For further information on all available rebates visit the Living Greener website maintained by the Department of Climate Change and Energy Efficiency.
+For further information on all available rebates visit the Your Energy Savings maintained by the Department of Industry.